Skip to main content

 - SOME_ENVIRONMENT_VARIABLE

-So for example, if running on Buildkite, to take the branch name into account when creating delivery hashes, the following could be used:
+For example, if running on Buildkite, to take the branch name into account when creating delivery hashes, use the following:

 .aspect/workflows/config.yaml